 where $\psi$ is either the identity function or a lightweight two-layer MLP.
-The identity choice keeps the attention mechanism strictly linear with respect to the enriched features, while the MLP introduces an additional non-linearity.
-Both variants are evaluated in the ablation study.
-The resulting features $\{u_i\}$ are concatenated and passed to a scoring MLP that outputs unnormalized relevance logits:
+The identity mapping preserves a linear transformation of the enriched features, whereas the MLP introduces additional non-linearity.
+Both variants have been considered throughout the experimental evaluation.

+The resulting representations $\{u_i\}$ are concatenated and processed by a scoring MLP that produces unnormalized relevance scores:

-These logits are normalized by a temperature-scaled softmax:
+The scores are converted into attention coefficients through a temperature-scaled softmax:

-where the temperature $\tau > 0$ controls the sharpness of the distribution (lower values encourage sparser, more decisive attention).
-Finally, the aggregated embedding is obtained as:
+where $\tau>0$ controls the sharpness of the attention distribution, with lower values encouraging sparser and more selective allocations.